Disclaimer

 "I don't think even he knows," James said.
 "And I'm sure he thinks he's next."

-"What even gives him that idea?"
+"What ever gave him that idea?"
 Chakotay asked.
 "If it's because he's a FVDA then we know what's happened, Damien infected them with something and set up this alibi."

 "We're not going to solve this by playing guessing games," Kathryn grumbled.
 "Chakotay and I will take two teams to the surface, we'll find out what we can."